-In order to move forward, I have to retain my faith in the vision of what I am creating, and also be able to accept the book at the point it is at now.
-I have to recognize how much I have already accomplished–recording a story that was at times very painful to tell, and writing 459 pages!
+To move forward, I have to retain my faith in the vision of what I am creating, and also be able to accept the book at the point it is at now.
+I have to recognize how much I have already accomplished–recording a story that was at times excruciating to tell, and writing 459 pages.

 That is no small feat!